davidschramm/coronavirus-toolkit/docs/tools/T8-Travel_Safety_v4.md

 - Disinfect hands before entering the car
   - If this cannot be done, disinfect all surfaces you touch before and after a journey (steering wheel, gearstick, handbrake, door handles, indicators/windshield wipers, radio, elbow rests, door frame, seat controls)
-  - Exterior door handles, door frame, and luggage compartment handles should also be disinfected before and after a journey
+  - Exterior door handles, door frame and luggage compartment handles should also be disinfected before and after a journey
 - Disinfect all surfaces touched by other passengers
   - Door handles (outside and inside), window controls, seat controls, elbow rest, door frame